thma/thma.github.io/posts/2023-10-08-Optimizing-bracket-abstraction-for-combinator-reduction.md

 This is caused by the inefficient code generation of the classic bracket abstraction: [The output size grows quadratic](https://tromp.github.io/cl/LC.pdf) with internal complexity and number of variables.
 As each additional combinator or application will require additional execution time it’s easy to see why a quadratic growth in combinator code size will drastically decrease performance.
 There have been many attempts to optimize bracket abstraction by [introducing additional combinators](https://www.cantab.net/users/antoni.diller/brackets/intro.html) and by applying additional optimization rules.

-**In the present post** i will show how to significantly improve the performnce by using an alternative abstraction algorithm.
+**In the present post** I will show how to significantly improve the performnce by using an alternative abstraction algorithm.
 This algorithm is based on the paper [Optimizing bracket abstraction](https://okmij.org/ftp/tagless-final/ski.pdf) by Oleg Kiselyov.

 My implementation closely follows Ben Lynn's implementation of Kiselyov's algorithm in [his blog post](https://crypto.stanford.edu/~blynn/lambda/kiselyov.html).
 I have made only minor changes to make the code more readable and to make it work with the parser and compiler of the first post.